mmurnaneGitHub/WAB_Override-Default-Map-Click/README.md

 4. The rest of the work is done \libs\mjm_ClickReport.js which is unique for each application.

 5. IMPORTANT MOBILE NOTE: In the Search config file the "showInfoWindowOnSelect" option must be set to false to prevent mobile popups from ignoring generated popup report from mjm_ClickReport.js.
+During WAB upgrade the option is set back to true.